dzsoker023/Factorio-Access/README.md

 Note 2: In case of bugs, be sure to save regularly.
 There is a known bug related to extending rails after building a train stop on an end rail.

-Shortcut for building rail right turn 45 degrees: CONTROL + RIGHT ARROW on an end rail.
+Shortcut for building rail right turn 45 degrees: ALT + RIGHT ARROW on an end rail.

-Shortcut for building rail left turn 45 degrees: CONTROL + LEFT ARROW on an end rail.
+Shortcut for building rail left turn 45 degrees: ALT + LEFT ARROW on an end rail.

 Shortcut for picking up all rails and signals within 7 tiles: SHIFT + X on a rail.